Zanzibar: British protectorate

-Control of Zanzibar eventually came into the hands of the British Empire; part of the political impetus for this was the 19th century movement for the abolition of the slave trade.
-Zanzibar was the center of the east African slave trade.
-In 1822, Captain Moresby, the British consul in Muscat pressed Sultan Said to end the slave trade by signing Moresby treaty.
+Control of Zanzibar gradually came into the hands of the British Empire; motivated both by a desire to control Zanzibar's clove and ivory exports, and in accordance with the 19th century movement for the abolition of the slave trade.

-The Moresby Treaty was the first of a series of anti-slavery treaties with Britain.
+In 1822, Captain Moresby, the British consul in Muscat, pressed Sultan Said to end the slave trade by signing the Moresby Treaty, the first of a series of anti-slavery treaties with Britain.
 It prohibited slave transport south and east of the Moresby Line, from Cape Delgado in Africa to Diu Head on the coast of India.
-Said lost the revenue he would have received as duty on all slaves sold, so to make up for this shortfall he encouraged the development of the slave trade in Zanzibar itself.
-Said came under increasing pressure from the British to abolish slavery entirely.
+Said lost the revenue he would have received as duty on all slaves sold, so to make up for this shortfall, he encouraged the development of the slave trade in Zanzibar itself.
+However, Said came under increasing pressure from the British to abolish slavery entirely.
 In 1842, Britain told Said it wished to abolish the slave trade to Arabia, Oman, Persia, and the Red Sea.

-Ships from the Royal Navy were employed to enforce the anti-slavery treaties by capturing any dhows carrying slaves, but with only four ships patrolling a huge area of sea, the British navy found it hard to enforce the treaties as ships from France, Spain, Portugal, and America continued to carry slaves.
-In 1856, Sultan Majid consolidated his power around the African Great Lakes slave trade.
-But in 1873, Sir John Kirk informed his successor, Sultan Barghash, that a total blockade of Zanzibar was imminent, and Barghash reluctantly signed the Anglo-Zanzibari treaty which abolished the slave trade in the sultan's territories, closed all slave markets and protected liberated slaves.
+Ships from the Royal Navy were employed to enforce the anti-slavery treaties by capturing any dhows carrying slaves.
+However, with only four ships patrolling a huge swath of sea, the British navy were unable to prevent ships from France, Spain, Portugal, and America continuing to carry slaves.
+By 1856, Sultan Majid had consolidated his power around the African Great Lakes slave trade.
+But in 1873, British consul Sir John Kirk threatened Majid's successor, Sultan Barghash, with a total blockade of Zanzibar, forcing Barghash to reluctantly sign the Anglo-Zanzibari treaty.
+This abolished the slave trade, closed all slave markets, and protected liberated slaves in the Sultan's territories.

-The relationship between Britain and the German Empire, at that time the nearest relevant colonial power, was formalized by the 1890 Heligoland–Zanzibar Treaty, in which Germany agreed to "recognize the British protectorate over ... the islands of Zanzibar and Pemba".

-In 1890 Zanzibar became a protectorate (not a colony) of Britain.
-This status meant it remained under the sovereignty of the Sultan of Zanzibar.
+In 1890, the German Empire, the nearest relevant colonial power, signed the 1890 Heligoland–Zanzibar Treaty with Britain, formally agreeing to "recognize the British protectorate over… the islands of Zanzibar and Pemba".This allowed Zanzibar to become an official protectorate of Britain.
+This meant that the territory remained under the de jure rule of the Sultan of Zanzibar, under the 'protection' of the British Crown, which exercised formal control over military and foreign affairs, and informal control over domestic areas through the appointment of British advisors.
 Prime Minister Salisbury explained the British position: